← RETURN TO BLOG

 Covered Reasons: Understanding Travel Insurance Plans

 So, something came up and now you have to cancel your flights.
 Bummer.
-At least you’re covered under your travel insurance plan!
+Are you covered by your travel insurance?

 Protection with Covered Reasons

-Check with your agent or customer service representative if you have questions about these limitations.
+Check with your insurance agent or our Seven Corners sales team if you have questions about these limitations.
 They may affect when you plan to go on your trip, or what you plan to do on that trip.

 Cancel for any Reason